kdgregory/log4j-aws-appenders/README.md

 number of times (with exponential fallback).
 If unable to send the batch, or if the backlog of unsent batches exceeds a configured value, the batch will be dropped.

+The writer thread is lazily started on the first call to `append()`.
+You can disable actual writes by setting the `dryRun` configuration parameter.
+All AWS clients use the default constructor, which retrieves credentials via the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).

 ## Building